-He competed in five winter Paralympics between 1988 and 2002 winning 6 gold, 3 silver and two bronze medals.
-He won Australia’s first Winter Paralypmic Medal in 1992 and at the 2002 Salt Lake City Games recorded a clean sweep by winning all four alpine skiing events in his class — again a first for an Australian.
+He competed in five winter Paralympics between 1988 and 2002 winning six gold, three silver and two bronze medals.
+He won Australia’s first Winter Paralympic Medal in 1992 and at the 2002 Salt Lake City Games recorded a clean sweep by winning all four alpine skiing events in his class – again a first for an Australian.
 He also competed in three World Championships winning six gold among his 11 medals.

-Those achievements would have been stunning enough, but after taking silver in the downhill event at the 2006 Winter Paralympics in Torino he set his sites on a berth in the 2008 Games in Beijing – as a cyclist.
+Those achievements would have been stunning enough, but after taking silver in the downhill event at the 2006 Winter Paralympics in Torino he set his sights on a berth in the 2008 Games in Beijing – as a cyclist.
 His hopes seemed shattered when he contracted cancer again in 2007 requiring surgery to remove parts of his throat and stomach and debilitating radiotherapy and chemotherapy.
-Notwithstanding his, he was on board the plane to Beijing less than 12 months later to launch his tilt for a cycling medal.
-Under the circumstances his 8th in the individual pursuit, 9th in the one km time trial and 21st in the road race were extraordinary achievements.
+Notwithstanding this, he boarded the plane to Beijing less than 12 months later to launch his tilt for a cycling medal.
+Under the circumstances his 8th in the individual pursuit, 9th in the 1km time trial and 21st in the road race were extraordinary achievements.

-Since then he has coached and mentored Paralympic athletes.
+Since then he has coached and mentored other Paralympic athletes.

 In 2006, to celebrate their 25 year anniversary, the Australian Institute of Sport selected their 25 greatest graduates.
 It was no surprise to anyone that Michael Milton was among them.
 He is a phenomenon.